 A hike up to Gunung Hantu Besar and Kecil could be achieved in a day.
-Our group after initial consideration that to travel more than 70km and then through 1 hour of 4wd road to reach the Lata Kijang waterfalls it was bette
+Our group after initial consideration that to travel more than 70km and then through 1 hour of 4wd road to reach the Lata Kijang waterfalls it was better to camp somewhere near the peak with the last water point.

-at Titi for lunch.
+Our meeting point usually starts with a meal at the Hakka Restaurant at Titi for lunch.
 Upon reaching there only to find out that the Hakka Restaurant only opens after 3.00pm.
 We had to adjourned to the opposite Restaurant which also serves Hakka style cooking.
 As more friends started arriving and having their meals the others just chatted away until it was time to depart.
 Just a short distant away you could find famous Hakka desserts like 'chu yap pan' which roughly translate as 'rough leaf pancake' which is dark greenish in color and excellent as a snack during our hike.

-than Batu Caves) straight up with steep gradient (take your time).
+We started unloading our backpacks and into 'ready to trek' mode.
+We started trekking crossing the waterfall with a full view of Lata Kijang waterfalls.
+The time is 3.15pm and walking 352 steps (more than Batu Caves) straight up with steep gradient (take your time).
 It takes about half and hour including some photo takes to reach the end of the stairs, it may sound easy but try it and you will know.
 Then another 1/2 hour following the logging trail and upon reaching a small 'orang asli' community and turn right following a distinct trail.
 There will be another small river crossing and from here onwards the trek is gradual.

 From the Lata Kijang waterfall

-seeping through their tent (Always make sure you have a real all weather tent).
+7.00am wake up time.
+Other campers were already complaining about water seeping through their tent (Always make sure you have a real all weather tent).
 Breakfast with mushroom soup, bread and left over fried rice.
 8.15am started trekking to Gunung Hantu Besar and there is only one trail to the summit and we took about 1hour.
 The morning air was fresh and cool and it helps a lot to ascent 1500 ft in 1 hour.
 The peak is small fairly flat terrain and there was already a group of campers who arrive last night and was getting ready to descend.
-It was very windy and clouds covered the view every now and then.
-From Gunung Hantu Besar peak you could see Gunung Hantu Kecil, Genting Highlands and KL Tower.
-We spent some time taking more photos and with KC preparing tea and butter cake (made by her) for lunch.

 Next stop to Gunung Hantu Kecil.
 From Hantu Besar when you view Hantu Kecil especially the earlier campers who just reach the peak of Hantu Kecil you could faintly see them among the bonsai trees.
 We trek back the trail (our IN trail) from Hantu Besar and there is a junction turning right which leads to Hantu Kecil.
 It will take about an hour and upon nearing the peak of Hantu Kecil it will become steep and in some places you have to use both your hands as well (reminiscence of Gunung Korbu) Hantu Kecil peak is covered with thick vegetation and with only a clear view of Hantu Besar.